VaishnaviPunagin/USP-Mini-Project/README.md

 ## To build and run the game
 - Just pull the file `Game.c`
-- Compile it using a gcc compiler
+- Compile it using a gcc compiler:

     `gcc Game.c`
 - Run the file using:

     `./a.out`